Scalar field dark matter with two components: combined approach from particle physics and cosmology: Conclusions

 To start, we considered the case of only one BSM field, taken as a complex classical field as explained in sub-section \ref{sec:transition}.
 We found that in the case of a single Higgs-like DM, it is not possible to increase $N_\mathrm{eff}$ in a significant way during BBN, notice that this is the same case as in $\Lambda$CDM.
 On the other hand, the axion and axion-like fields increase $N_\mathrm{eff}$ abruptly without the possibility of satisfying the constraint during all the period of BBN.

-Neither it is possible to find allowed values consistent with this constraint for the BSM parameters in the case where both fields are combined in any proportion.
-On the other hand, we obtained that a Higgs-like field can compose up to $58\%$ of the dark matter, if the remaining $42\%$ is the classical field, and still produce a cosmological model consistent with the observations, as the one described by the classical field alone.
-The combination of a classical with an axion-like field turns out to have four free parameters which prevent us to perform a brief survey of the parameters and make a full analysis in the lines of the present work.
+Neither is it possible to find allowed values consistent with this constraint for the BSM parameters in the case where both fields are combined in any proportion.
+On the other hand, to produce a cosmological model that remains consistent with constraints satisfied by the single classical scalar field, we can consider up to $58\%$ of $\Omega_\mathrm{DM}$ to be a Higgs-like field if the remaining $42\%$ is the classical one.
+The combination of a classical with an axion-like field turns out to have four free parameters that prevent us from performing a brief survey of the parameters and make a full analysis in the lines of the present work.
 However, we can say in advance that a combination of a classical field together with an axion or axion-like field, will have a set of parameters for the scalar field where this restriction is satisfied, specifically for $f_a<10^{19}\,\mathrm{GeV}$.

 We want to stress the results regarding the Higgs-like scalar field.
 The searches on direct \cite{2013EPJC...73.2648B, 2015arXiv150400820D, 2016EPJC...76...25A, 2017PhRvL.119r1302C} and indirect \cite{2011ICRC....5..141D, 2015JCAP...09..008F,2020NuPhA.99621712Y} detection of dark matter usually take into account one DM candidate, which comprises 100\% of the relic density.
-Our result opens the possibility to take into account in the direct and indirect searches more than one candidate to DM, which contribute to the relic density in different proportions, and thus modifiy the expected fluxes in the experimental analysis.
+Our result opens the possibility to take into account in the direct and indirect searches more than one candidate to DM, which contribute to the relic density in different proportions, and thus modify the expected fluxes in the experimental analysis.
 This fact has to be taken into account in the design of the experiments and in the interpretation of their results.